berlinplan/berlinplan.github.io/readme.md

-contradiction - is this Website Moraly Ok?

-A Dog is Trapped Inside a car with closed Windows.
-Break another Persons Window is not Moraly right.
-But For save the Dog is necessary to break the Window.
-As Breaking Window is a Lower damage dann let a Dog die.
-Breaking a Window is Moraly right.
-(198) While you can easyly break Windows to save Dog, damaging the wheels, break the whole car, and Burn the car is  Moraly not right.
-As it is not the Lowest damage necessary for save Dog.

  -pay 10/20€ per year for a Website to a concern Make the World more inequal.
 As all other ways has more damage, this is the Moraly Better instead of Create Money making Youtube Instagram etc.